sleiss/JHipsterKafkaDemo/README.md

 Adjustments to the security-configuration have already been performed.

+If you want to run JHipster within docker-compose, build the image using `./mvnw package -Pprod verify jib:dockerBuild` and start the stack using `docker-compose -f src/main/docker/app.yml up`.

 # jhipster

 This application was generated using JHipster 6.8.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.8.0](https://www.jhipster.tech/documentation-archive/v6.8.0).